Surviving Japan. Is it possible to make it out of Japan with your wallet?

 This was my preferred option.
 I only had 3 main cities to get to (Tokyo – Kyoto | Osaka – Fukuoka).

 Highway and overnight buses cut efficiency into my sightseeing time and cut down my hotel expenses by allowing me to travel, while I sleep.
 Schedule your departures around 10pm-12am (when the city and subways close down).

 I used Willer Express .
 It offers anything from a cramped economy seat to a luxury recliner with your own personal entertainment system.
 If you book in advance, you may get a discounted rate or an upgraded seat from economy.
 See the Japan Tourism website for more.
 A Tokyo to Kyoto overnight trip cost me $60 USD (a savings of $40-75 off the JR/Shinkasen trains ).
 Travel time was 7 hours and I arrived at 7am.

 Fortunately, I was booked at a guesthouse (A-yado Gion Guesthouse), which conveniently allowed check-ins at 7am.

 Note: Not all buses have luggage storage under the bus.
 If you’re planning to go this route, it’s best to pack as light as possible.

 Japan offers good discounts for tourists such as one to three-day unlimited transportation cards, where you can either use the bus, train, both or on exception.
-Check it out with the tourism offices as soon as you land.
-Each city may have different deals depending on their tourism industry.
+Check it out with the tourism information offices as soon as you land in the airport.
+Each city may have different deals.

 Japan has really delicious food.
 You’ll want to go crazy trying things if you’re not careful.
 Just walking past the market on the way to the Senso-ji temple in Asakusa, I was wanting to try everything.
 Rice cracker senbei snacks, mochi, you name it,… all got cooked up before my eyes for 100 or 200 yen a pop.
 It can appear cheap until you add it up and realize you spent it all on snack time.